 - You know your product / service inside and out

 - You know there is a market for your product / service … because you’ve sold it to a few customers, and you have proven to yourself you can make a stable income from it

 - You understand all the different facets of how your business runs, because you’ve been in the shit the last few months trying to juggle everything, and keep the ship from sinking as you get your business off the ground and making money

 You’ll still be very busy, but at this point you will probably start to have a little breathing room (or, you will start to see how you can make a little room for yourself by outsourcing, hiring, taking a small amount of time off, etc).

 If you’re reading this article, you probably already know what a funnels is (at least at a high level).
 For clarity’s sake, let’s just review so that we’re all on the same page.

-Academically, a funnel is defined as a consumer-focused marketing model that illustrates the theoretical customer journey toward the purchase of a product or service.
+A funnel is "officially" defined as a consumer-focused marketing model that illustrates the theoretical customer journey toward the purchase of a product or service.